Reportr/alerts-mail/README.md

 ### How to add it to your instance?

-Add `reportr-alerts-ail` to the `package.json` and load it in your Reportr configuration:
+Add `reportr-alerts-mail` to the `package.json` and load it in your Reportr configuration:

 ```js
 reportr.configure({